damncabbage/pilfering-gems-examples/README.md

 # "Pilfering Gems" Examples

-These are the examples from the short run of blog posts showing how to cherry-pick the good stuff (libraries, techniques, whatever) for your PHP work.
+These are the examples from the short run of blog posts showing how to cherry-pick the good stuff from Ruby (libraries, techniques, whatever) for your PHP work.

 The blog posts: